dataobservatory-eu/music/content/post/2021-06-03-iotables-release/index.md

 years.

 {{% callout note %}}
-This code tutorial is not outdated, but the [iotables](https://iotables.dataobservatory.eu/) software has a new release with more environmental impact analysis featues.
+This code tutorial is not outdated, but the [iotables](https://iotables.dataobservatory.eu/) R package has a new release with more environmental impact analysis featues.
 {{% /callout %}}

 {{< spoiler text="Click to expand table of contents of the post" >}}